digital-blueprint/sublibrary-app/README.md

 Jump to <http://localhost:8001>, and you should get a Single Sign On login page.

 Example book barcodes: `+F58330104`, `+F58019101`, `+F53498803`

+By default, the application is built using the assets in `assets/`.
+However, custom assets can also be used to build the application.
+The custom assets can be added to the directory `assets_custom/dbp-sublibrary/assets/`.
+This allows developers to easily develop and build the application for different environments.

 ## Remote development